benjaminhuanghuang/design-pattern/_Courses/Csp_10_Design_Patterns_by_Kevin_Dockx/README.md

 Subclass is a wrapper of base class

 ### Composite
 Its intent is to compose objects into tree structures to represent part‑whole hierarchies.
 Like from components, file system

 ### Facade
 It is intended to provide a higher‑level interface over a subsystem to make the subsystem easier to use.

+### Proxy
+It is intended to provide a agent or placeholder for another object to control or restriction to access the target object.

+The proxy does not change the interface

+### Flyweight
+flyweight pattern is used to sharing to support large numbers of fine‑grained objects efficiently.

+As storage cost high, use large number of objects, most object state be made extrinsic